 You can read more about the CWHSSA by following this link.

 State laws introduce a new level of complication when dealing with overtime, especially for companies that operate in multiple states and those that work on state or federal public works projects.
-This is because states have their own set of labor laws and definitions that govern what overtime is, how it is calculated and who is covered.
+States actively govern overtime hours.
+They determine its calculation and specify who qualifies through their own set of labor laws and definitions.
+This occurs because states have unique regulations in place.

 In Colorado, for example, employers must pay 1.5 times the regular rate of pay for overtime hours.
-Overtime is considered hours worked over and above:
+Consider hours worked over and above as overtime:

 - 40 hours per workweek